 But life doesn't have to be this hard.
 Something isn't working and you feel stuck.
-Being willing to look at relationship patterns that get in the way is what starts the healing.
+Being willing to look at what's in the way starts the healing.

 When you begin to make small but steady changes, you can communicate what you need without hurting someone else.

-I help individuals and couples who are struggling with relationship problems, addiction recovery, compulsive eating, anger divorce, co-parenting stress, mild anxiety and depression.
-I offer support and gentle encouragement to look at what's not working.
+In my counseling practice I see individuals and couples who are struggling with relationship problems, addiction recovery, compulsive eating, anger divorce, co-parenting stress, mild anxiety and depression.
+I offer support, practical tools and gentle encouragement to look at what's not working.

-When you feel supported you can start to heal, and stop suffering in silence.
+When you start taking care of yourself, you can start to heal, and stop suffering in silence.

 Here you'll find: